 Input matrix format

 At this stage, a matrix forms with 1139 columns and 322056 rows.
-Figure 2 shows the matrix header which consists of the following columns:
+In Figure 2, shows the input data header including of the following columns:

 Drug pairs: Name of the drug i-th and the name of the drug j-th.